appium/appium-xcuitest-driver/README.md

 ## External dependencies

-In addition to the git submodules mentioned above, this package currently depends on `libimobiledevice` to do certain things.
+In addition to the git submodules mentioned below (see 'Development'), this package currently depends on `libimobiledevice` to do certain things.
 Install it with [Homebrew](http://brew.sh/),

 ```